GeekyAnts/vue-native-website/src/docs/basic-components.md

 A Vue Native component for displaying different types of images, including network images, static resources, temporary local images, and images from local disk, such as the camera roll.

 Here we can see that we are dynamically setting the `source` attribute of each image using the `v-bind` shorthand syntax "`:`".
-We are also `v-bind`ing to the `style` property and passing in an object with a couple key-value pairs of styles we want to apply.
+We also `v-bind` to the `style` property and pass in an object with a couple key-value pairs of styles we want to apply.

 ```html
 <template>